rmanak/FD/README.md

 Quick Dive into the Toolkit
 --------------------------
 See the following maple script that creates solver code for 1-D heat equation with fixed boundary conditions.
-FD is designed to be human readable and automates the finite Differencing process as much as possible while allowing full control over everything:
+FD is designed to be human readable and automates the finite differencing process as much as possible while allowing full control:

     read "../../FD.mpl": Clean_FD(); Make_FD();
     grid_functions := {f};